ELECTRON11111/lendsqr-fe-test/README.md

 Users data was fetched using an external mock API called Beeceptor.
 The unique backend URL provided for my account is `https://omoniyiopemipo.free.beeceptor.com` The users data is gotten under the `/users` API endpoint.
-Therefore the data is on [https://omoniyiopemipo.free.beeceptor.com/users](https://omoniyiopemipo.free.beeceptor.com/users).
+Therefore the data is on [https://omoniyiopemipo.free.beeceptor.com/users](https://omoniyiopemipo.free.beeceptor.com/users) - click to view.
 It contains a total of 500 JSON user items of the format

 ```